D4C4N/Discord-Reminder-Bot/README.md

 # Discord-Reminder-Bot
 A discord bot that allows users to set reminders, view reminders and mark reminders as complete.
+The bot also uses an API to greet new members with a joke, however that functionality is currently broken and couldn't be fixed in time for the final revision of the project.

 # Grading Criteria Programmieren T3INF1004
 In jedem Unterbereich werden die Punkte (gerne auch Links ins GIT) erklärt, wie das LO erreicht worden ist.